jweisman/alma-blacklight/README.md

 When search results are displayed, a call to the [Get BIBs](https://developers.exlibrisgroup.com/alma/apis/bibs) Alma REST API is performed with all of the returned document IDs and the `d_avail` flag.
 Availability is indicated by the color of the physical and online buttons.

 ### Fulfillment Options
-Fulfillment options (such as location information, request options, full text availability) are provided using the Alma "mash-up".
-The "mash-up" is integrated directly into the search results and can be accessed by clicking on the availability buttons.
+Fulfillment options (such as location information, request options, full text availability) are provided using the Alma services page.
+The services page can be accessed by clicking on the availability buttons.

 ### Authentication
 This repository is integrated with the Alma Social Authentication feature.
 Users are taken to the Alma social login screen to authenticate and then redirected back to Blacklight where a user session is created.
 Once logged in, fulfillment options appropriate to the authenticated user are displayed.
 Details from Alma are displayed on the user information page.